 - 1. Where a journey is between places of business, and solely related to your contract, these claims are tax deductible. - 2.
-Journeys between a place of business and somewhere not associated with business are not tax deductible. - 3.
+Journeys between a place of business and somewhere not associated with business, this is not tax deductible. - 3.
 Journeys between your home (even if it is your trading address) and a place of business are not tax deductible.

-Parking & toll fees (P)
+Parking & toll fees

 Parking fees and toll charges are also allowable business expenses.
-Speeding, parking or any other form of roadrelated fines are not allowable for Corporation Tax even if they were incurred during business.
+Speeding, parking or any other form of road-related fines are not allowable for corporation tax even if you decide to reimburse them if they were incured during business.

-Anything you claim in relation to travel is NOT based on allowances and you must keep all your receipts to prove that the travel is 'wholly, exclusively and necessarily' for business purposes.
+Anything you claim in relation to travel is NOT based on allowances and you must keep all your receipts to prove that the travel is 'wholly and exclusively and necessary' for business purposes.

-Business trips & === accommodation
+Business trips & accommodation

 Some Directors or employees may have to go on a business trip as a part of their role.
-If this applies to you, then you can claim back any travel and accommodation as tax relief.
+If this applies to you then you can claim back any travel and accommodation as tax relief.

-Clothing ||
+Clothing

 You cannot claim expenses on general clothing that you might wear in your day-to-day life.
-However, if your clothing has a prominent, non-removable logo, it can be claimed for
+However, if your clothing has a prominent, non-removable logo, it can be claimed for.